Zerovi0/dockge-with-deploy/docs/dataModels.md

 ## Database Schema

 These models will be stored in the SQLite database used by Dockge.
-The following tables will be created:
+The following tables have been created via migrations:

 1. `git_repositories` - Stores Git repository configurations
 2. `build_configs` - Stores build configurations